Melvin1032/Melvin1032/README.md

 };
 ```

-> 🎓 **Cum Laude graduate** with a BSc in Information Technology (Web & Mobile Development) from ISPSC.
+> 🎓 **Cum Laude graduate** with a BS in Information Technology (Web & Mobile Development) from ISPSC.
 Creative and technically driven developer with a strong foundation in **Full-Stack Web Development**, **UI/UX Design**, and **AI & Automation**.
 Trained in AI workflows through the **Bayanaihan AI para sa Bayan OJT Program** — adept at leveraging Agentic AI, Generative AI, and Prompt Engineering to ship real-world products fast.

 ---